 Before launching your Shopify store, testing the store is crucial.
 This involves configuring the backend and examining all the aspects of the storefront to ensure that products are listed correctly and appropriately configured.

 During the testing phase, it is important to try browsing the products, adding them to the cart, and checking out using various payment methods.
-This will help identify problems related to improper store configuration or payment gateway integration, thus preventing customer inconvenience.
-Once you have completed all the necessary tests and are satisfied, now your Shopify store is ready to launch.

 10. Measure store performance

 Connect your domain to your Shopify store and make it available to the public.
 Now is the time to evaluate its performance.
-The loading speed and overall performance of your Shopify store can significantly impact its search engine ranking.
-Therefore, conducting a performance test of your store after completing the migration process and following the Shopify migration checklist is essential.

 If you encounter any performance issues after migrating to Shopify, prompt action may be necessary to resolve them.
-You can also seek assistance from experienced Shopify developers who can quickly identify and address any issues.

-Seamless Shopify migration through Apimio
+Seamless Shopify Migration through Apimio

-The rapid scaling of businesses has led to unpredictable growth in the e-commerce sector.
-According to the Insider intelligence statistics, online sales are expected to reach over 20.8% of the retail world.
+According to Insider intelligence statistics, online sales are expected to reach over 20.8% of the retail world.
 With these figures in mind, the role of product information management is crucial for businesses.
-Apimio PIM, a web-based application, simplifies product information management flows for quick and efficient Shopify migration.
-The advanced migration services offer the necessary functionality to transfer e-commerce data to a new platform.

 Wrapping Up

-Moreover, Shopify is a user-friendly platform that can enhance your online store’s overall performance and provide customers with an exceptional shopping experience.
 By following the Shopify migration checklist, you can simplify the process and ensure a successful migration.
-So, take the leap and migrate to Shopify today!
+So, leap and migrate to Shopify today!

 What to do next?